 To Raleigh, NC

-I sat next to a lady on her way to stay with her daughter who had an upcoming surgery.
+I sat next to a lady on her way to stay with her daughter, who had an upcoming surgery.
 We started chatting while waiting for the train and then quickly became seatmates.

-The attendant helps passengers on and off the train, assist with ticket collection and offers hot and cold complimentary beverages.
-I experienced a similar service on the Pacific Surfliner in CA.
+The attendant helps passengers on and off the train, assists with ticket collection, and offers hot and cold complimentary beverages.
+I experienced a similar service on the Pacific Surfliner in C.A.

-The Hosts serve as “Goodwill Ambassadors” to for the North Carolina Department of Transportation sponsored Amtrak trains, the Piedmont and Carolinian.
-According to the NCDOT brochure, “volunteers assist passengers with travel questions and information; assist train crew in duties as required by them, and promote rail safety.”
+The Hosts serve as “Goodwill Ambassadors” for the North Carolina Department of Transportation-sponsored Amtrak trains, Piedmont, and Carolinian.
+According to the NCDOT brochure, “volunteers assist passengers with travel questions and information, assist train crew in duties as they require, and promote rail safety.”

 The food was excellent and filling!
 The burger was enough, but the fries were too tempting, so I ordered those in addition to the burger.

-After this short visit to Raliegh, N.C. it is now on my list of cities I want to return to and explore.
+We walked back after the delicious meal, and Gayle showed me the station’s grounds and interior.
+What an impressive station with room for growth.
+After this short visit to Raleigh, N.C., this city is on my list of cities I want to return to and explore.

-Trains to Disney-Amtrak’s Silver Service Trains
+Trains to Disney- via Amtrak’s Silver Service Trains

 - Different schedules

-- The Star is an earlier train
+- The Star is an earlier train.

-- The Meteor runs later
+- The Meteor runs later.

-- The routes split between Selma-Smithfield, NC and Savana, GA
+- The routes split between Selma-Smithfield, NC, and Savana, GA.

-- The Meteor stays closer to the coast
+- The Meteor stays closer to the coast.

-- The Star travels more inland
+- The Star travels more inland.

 From the Amtrak’s Kissimmee Station to the Disney Transportation and Ticket Center